drc-cs/SPRING25-GENERATIVE-AI/lectures/L01/slides.md

 <div class="header-slide">

 # Docker
-*All of your requirements in one reproducible place.*
+*All of your requirements in one reproducible & portable place.*

 </div>